-Enter the assessment date that relapse from complete remission was established prior to the start of the preparative regimen.
+Report the date of assessment that determined the most recent disease transformation (i.e., if there were multiple transformations, report the most recent).
 Report the date of the pathological evaluation (e.g., bone marrow) or blood/serum assessment (e.g., CBC, peripheral blood smear).
 Enter the date the sample was collected for pathological and laboratory evaluations.
-If extramedullary disease was detected on radiographic examination (e.g., X-ray, CT scan, MRI scan, PET scan), enter the date the imaging took place.